GovAlta/adsp-monorepo/docs/tutorials/pdf/building-a-template.md

 ## The Template Editor

 Template development is done through the Tenant Admin Webapp's PDF service.
 Your team will need to have access to a tenant (i.e. a realm on Keycloak) in production, and your GOA user given the tenant admin role.
 You may need your team lead to set you up with this.
-And if your team needs to set up a new tenant, please follow the instructions here (/adsp-monorepo/getting-started.html).
+And if your team needs to set up a new tenant, please follow [these instructions](/adsp-monorepo/getting-started.html).

 Once you are able to log in, select PDF on the left menu, and then the Templates tab.
-Then, just click on the Add Template button to begin building your template.
+Click on the Add Template button to begin building your template.
 There are six tabs in the editor:

 - **Header**: to design the document's header's in HTML,
 - **Footer**: to design the document's footer's in HTML,